 Camper weeks end on Friday night.
-Staff will be off from 10pm Friday through 11:30am on Sunday.
-We will work on Saturday, June 10 (middle of staff training), Sunday morning, July 2 (beginning of Family Camp), and Saturday, August 5 (last day for staff).
+Staff will be off from 9pm Friday through 11:00am on Sunday.
+We will work on Saturday, June 9 (middle of staff training), Sunday morning, July 1 (beginning of Family Camp), Saturday morning, July 7 (end of Family Camp) and Saturday, August 4 (last day for staff).

-Most positions are contracted from June 4-Aug.
-5. Some exceptions for longer or shorter periods may apply by position.
+Most positions are contracted from June 3-Aug.
+4. Some exceptions for longer or shorter periods may apply by position.

 SALARY AND BENEFITS

 Each staff person receives a weekly salary plus room and board.
 Worker's compensation is also provided.
 The salary is paid every two weeks.

 All staff must complete a health form provided by the camp.
 Each employee must be able to prove U.S. citizenship or have proper visa identification.

 Any staff member under the age of 18 is required to have a Work Permit completed and on file at the Lutherlyn office before employment may begin.